asmasemsema907-ai/AI-bank-Assistant/README.md

 - Local TF-IDF fallback when the transformer embedding model is not cached.
 - Persistent ChromaDB vector store under `chroma_db/`.
 - English and Arabic answer support based on the user's question language.
+- Pluggable generation backend: Google Gemini or OpenRouter for public/cloud deployments, or local Ollama for fully offline use (auto-selected, or forced via `GENERATION_PROVIDER`).
 - Ollama integration through the local `/api/generate` endpoint.
 - Streamlit dashboard with knowledge-base metrics, retrieval status, model status, sample prompts, and floating chat widget.
 - Offline-friendly preprocessing with bundled WordNet data and safe tokenizer/stopword fallbacks.